About Georgeham Parish Council

 About the parish council

-The parish council is a civil local authority and is the lowest, or first tier of local government.
+The parish council is a civil local authority and is the first tier of local government.

 The parish council makes decisions on behalf of the people in the parish.
 It is the level government closest to the community, with the district council above it in the hierarchy.
 We are an elected body, have variable powers, and are responsible for areas known as civil parishes.